stefan-hoeck/idris2-ilex/README.md

 Before we continue enhancing our lexer, we have to quickly explain two important concepts.
-When you look at the definition of `csv1`, you will note that there is some overlap between certain tokens.
+When you look at the definition of `csv1`, you will note that there is some overlap between certain token types.
 For instance, `"true"` could be interpreted both as a boolean and as a text token.
-In addition `"\r\n"` could be read as a single or as two line breaks.
+In addition `"\r\n"` could be read as one or two line breaks.
 Go ahead and check at the REPL how `lexString` deals with these cases.

 As you can easily verify, `"foo"` is interpreted as a single text token